siddhantbajaj/Automatic-WhatsApp-script/README.md

 # Automatic-WhatsApp-script
-Ruby script to send automatic messages to your friends or groups
+Ruby script to automatically send messages to your friends or groups

 step 1:Create a rails project.